GP-PCS: One-shot Feature-Preserving Point Cloud Simplification with Gaussian Processes on Riemannian Manifolds: Additional visualisations and experiments

-On the following pages we present additional visualisations to accompany the results presented in the main text.
-Figure \ref{fig:original} shows the original meshes provided here for a better visual comparison.
+On the following pages we present additional visualisations and quantitative comparisons to accompany the results presented in the main text.
+Figure \ref{fig:original} shows the some original meshes provided here for a better visual comparison.
 Figure \ref{fig:lucy_all} shows the surface reconstruction results on \textit{Lucy}.
 Figure \ref{fig:armadillo_all} shows the simplified clouds and reconstructed meshes for all techniques on the \textit{Armadillo} cloud.
 Figure \ref{fig:regis} is a qualitative comparison of the HC and GP-based approaches to performing point cloud registration on the \textit{Dragon} cloud.

 Furthermore, we validate our technique's feature-sensitive approach on real-world scanning datasets captured using different acquisition devices.
 Firstly, we use a desk scene point cloud from the NYU Depth V2 dataset, derived from RGBD data acquired using RGB and Depth cameras from Microsoft Kinect.
-This cloud and the resulting simplification are shown in Figure \ref{fig:nyu}.
+This cloud and the resulting simplification results from proposed and Potamias \textit{et al.} methods are shown in Figure \ref{fig:nyu}.
 Secondly, we acquired point clouds from three real-life objects: an angel figure, a human and a bike frame.
 They were captured using FARO's scan-in-a-box system, photogrammetry and AliceVision's Meshroom and Artec 3D's portable 3D scanner respectively.
 The three of them when simplified using our method with $\alpha= 0.04$, $0.05$ and $0.6$ respectively give results which are shown in Figure \ref{fig:new}.
+In line with the quantitative results provided in the main text, we also report the mean and maximum Hausdorff distances along with the mean surface variation values of all the aforementioned simplified point clouds in Table \ref{tab:results_extra}.
+As per the given evaluation metrics, this table yet again confirms the fact that our algorithm mostly stays within the top three simplification methods.
+Yet again, as mentioned in our conclusion, complete disagreement of quantitative and qualitative results for the NYU scene using Potamias \textit{et al.} and proposed method justifies our argument that visual inspection is the best way to evaluate the feature sensitivity of a method.